gioblu/howto/README.md

 # howto

-Your LLM-powered terminal harness.
-Because Stack Overflow is for quitters.
 Tired of context-switching out of your terminal? `howto` brings an expert directly into your shell, just ask in natural language and let your favorite LLM provider work its magic.
-You can now forget about `man` pages and `--help` outputs.
+You can now forget about `man` and `--help`.

 ## Features